 My mission is to help authors get the best out of their writing

 I am an English-language copy‑editor, proofreader and text (layout) designer with more than a decade of experience editing academic, literary and healthcare policy publications.
 I grew up in Poland and moved to the UK just after uni (I graduated summa cum laude with an MA in English Literature and Language).
 When I came to live in London with my English diploma as my only qualification, everyone thought I was bonkers.
 I did, too, but I really wanted to make it work and so I thought I'd give publishing a go.
 To my delight, I soon found a job as assistant scientific editor at the Royal College of Psychiatrists.
-When I asked my manager why he'd chosen me for the role, he said that of all the candidates they'd interviewed, I was the best on their editorial test!
 I stayed there for the next 10 years, loving every single thing about editing.

 As editor at RCPsych Publications, I saw a great deal of manuscripts into publication: I edited several dozen books, manuals and reports, and hundreds of journal papers.
 I designed books, reports and magazines, brochures, leaflets, invitations, information guides and book covers.
 Since 2014, I have also worked as a freelance copy-editor and proofreader.

-I'm an Advanced Professional Member of the UK Society for Editors and Proofreaders and a member of Mediterranean Editors and Translators.
+I'm an Advanced Professional Member of the UK Society for Editors and Proofreaders and member of American Copy Editors Society (ACES) and of Mediterranean Editors and Translators.

 If you're reading this, you're likely looking for someone who can polish your manuscript, or perhaps design a report you've had accepted for publication.
 I work in three main areas of text production and I can help you at each of those steps.